Yunidotwav/SolidityFurinaToken/README.md

 * **Step-by-step bullets:**

-  1. **Compile the Contract:**
-     (Replace with the specific command for your compiler)
+1. **Compile the Contract: Use your chosen compiler to generate the bytecode and Application Binary Interface (ABI) for FurinaToken.
+Refer to your compiler's documentation for specific commands.

-  2. **Deploy to the Blockchain:**
-     Use a blockchain deployment tool (e.g., Truffle, Remix) to interact with a blockchain network and deploy the contract.
-Refer to the tool's documentation for specific instructions.
+2. **Deploy to the Blockchain: Employ a blockchain deployment tool (e.g., Truffle, Remix) to interact with a blockchain network (e.g., Ethereum testnet, private network) and deploy the FurinaToken contract.

 ## Help